ajroach42/Docs/2017-01-07-Physical-stuff.md

 Up to this point, we've mostly dealt with making Digital stuff.
 Eventually, you'll want to make some Physical goods out of your digital stuff.
 Here are guides for doing just that, along with some suggested hardware, and some tricks to keep your prices low.
 In each case, we'll highlight DIY and Third Party methods, including a breakdown of the differences in cost and quality.

+*A warning about DIY.*

+"DIY or DIE" is a common refrain among the DIY/Maker community.
+It's a noble idea, but one that I've often found does not hold up in practice.
+Your time is valuable.
+If you have 10 hours to devote to creating new things, and you spend 9 hours of that making CDs/DVDs/Books, you're not meeting your potential.

+Don't be afraid to work with 3rd parties (or recruit help) for those times when DIY or Die leaves you feeling dead.

 ## Gear

 To start things off, let's run down some gear you might want.